 Avoidance can lead to a vicious cycle which strengthens the anxiety

 Here's how it works: Something makes a person anxious.
 They feel the urge to avoid it, either by escaping a situation they're already in, or by deciding not to go through with something they were considering.
 By fleeing they've cemented the idea in their mind that the circumstances they avoided were actually scary.
 They're likely to feel more anxious next time, and even likelier to want to get out of there.
 Not only that, but the feeling of relief they experience upon giving into their urge to avoid also reinforces that behavior.

 People can partially avoid a situation through safety behaviors

 A safety behavior is something a person does that allows them to be in an anxiety provoking situation, but which shelters them from the full brunt of whatever it is they're afraid of.
 Some examples:

 - A guy who gets nervous at parties uses drinking as a safety behavior.
 The alcohol dulls his nerves and prevents him from feeling all of his anxiety.
 It also provides him with a handy pre-made excuse for any gaffes he may make.

-- A woman who's afraid of flying may still travel by air, but only if she has a little bottle of Ativan with her.
+- A woman who's afraid of flying may still travel by air, but only if she has a little bottle of quick-acting anti-anxiety pills with her.
 She doesn't take it, but needs to know she has it just in case.